 I’m normally not a person who cries while reading books or watching movies, but I have to admit, as I made my way through certain parts of Howard Beckman’s Tempting the Devil in the Name of God, I found myself on the verge of tears.
 I’d decided to take the opportunity to read this book since I’d studied prison communities a bit in university, and the psychologically oriented side of me wanted to learn more about addiction.
-However, this non-fiction memoir of sorts ended up seeming like much more than an educational primer on those two topics.
-In short, it’s the moving story of a man who was able to take the pile of shit that had, metaphorically, become his life, and turn it into something positive for both himself and others.

 Howard Beckman has been many things, but boring is not one of them.
 Yogi, gemologist, father, Ayurvedic expert, astronomical guru, husband, heroin addict, international drug trafficker.
 Survivor of both the Thai and American penal system.
 Writer, motivational speaker.
 Animal lover.
 Friend.
 These are all descriptors that can be employed to describe him, and yet none of them are singularly able to define him.